Darkyenus/wemi/DESIGN.md

 This reflects in the key invocation syntax, which is used in the user interface to query/invoke key values.
 (Querying and invocation is the same operation, but it makes more sense to talk about querying for keys that bind settings and about invocation for keys that bind tasks, but this is just a convention and there is no real distinction between the two.)
-The syntax is as follows:
+The basic syntax is as follows:
 ```regexp
 (<project>"/")?(<config>":")*<key>
 ```
 Where `<project>` is a name of some defined project, `<config>` is a name of some defined configuration and `<key>` is a name of some defined key.
+For more information, see section `Query language` below.
 For example `calculator/compiling:clean` would be a query to value bound to key `clean`, in one configuration `compiling` and in the project `calculator`.
 While the project part is defined in the syntax as optional, each scope **must** always have a project.
 When the project part is missing, the default project of the user interface is automatically used.